Gurobi/gurobi-optimods/docs/source/usage.rst

 ``gurobi-optimods``.
 The quickest way to ensure you have a Python environment that can execute all the example snippets in the docs is to run the following::

-   python -m pip install gurobi-optimods[examples]
+   python -m pip install gurobi-optimods

 Each Mod is designed to be self-contained, with a clean data-in, data-out API.
 To solve a problem, munge your data into the appropriate format using Python